Representing Financial Professionals Charged With White Collar Crimes

 - Mail and wire fraud — including the alleged use of electronic devices to spread information that is intended to defraud investors

-- Insider trading — when brokers or companies are alleged to use information obtained to buy or sell stock at a huge profit before this knowledge becomes known to the general public
+- Insider trading — when brokers or firms are accused of using insider information to buy or sell stock or crypto/digital assets at a huge profit before this knowledge becomes known to the general public

 - Securities fraud — when brokers or companies are charged with devising schemes that allow them to increase their profits at the expense of investors